 Ending the tenancy

 The first step in the eviction process is to end the tenancy.
-To end the tenancy because the tenant hasn’t paid rent, a written 14 days notice to quit is required, unless the lease provides otherwise.
+If you want to end the tenancy because the tenant hasn’t paid rent, you need a written 14 days notice to quit, unless the lease says otherwise.

 For other circumstances, the eviction process is different depending on the type of tenancy you have with your tenant.
 There are 2 main types of tenancies:

 A tenancy-at-will can be either oral or written.
 The landlord or tenant can end a month-to-month tenancy-at-will by giving a written 30 days (minimum) notice to quit that must expire at the end of a rental period.
 Pay special attention if the notice to quit is given in February, which has less than 30 days.
 If the notice to quit is served too late in January, it can’t end the tenancy by March 1.

 If there is an unexpired lease, you must read the lease to determine the acceptable grounds for ending the tenancy, the notice requirements, and the required length of time for the notice.
 If a lease expires, you don’t need a notice to quit because the lease itself states when the tenancy ends.
 However, if the tenancy becomes a tenancy-at-will after the lease expires, you must end it by giving a written notice to quit.

 Start the process by giving your tenant a Notice to Quit.
 The purpose of the notice to quit is to end the tenancy, so the tenant must actually receive the notice to quit for it to be effective.
 Unless the lease expires, a written notice to quit is required.
 The notice must include the specific day that the tenancy will end.

 There is no designated way to give the notice to quit to the tenant.
 A landlord can give the notice directly to the tenant in person, but it’s recommended that a disinterested person be present for this.
 The tenant doesn’t have adequate notice to quit if: